Gonlo2/mhconfig/README.md

   string root_path = 3;
   // the list of overrides to apply from lower to higher priority. repeated string overrides = 4;
+  // the list of flavors to apply from lower to higher priority. repeated string flavors = 8;
   // the last know version of the configuration, in the case of zero the server
   // will reply the latest one, in other case the server will reply when exists
   // a newer version that change the configuration.
 Please note that this means